mupfdev/eszFW/README.md

 This project should show that it is still possible and that C (and procedural programming in general) is often underestimated.

-With that in mind: C99 is dead, long live C99!
+With that in mind: C is dead, long live C!

 ## Dependencies